-If the exploration work to be undertaken is not low impact and requires an approved Work Plan from the Department of Jobs, Precincts and Regions, then a written compensation agreement (which includes land access consent) is required.
+If the exploration work to be undertaken is not low impact and requires an approved Work Plan from Resources Victoria's Earth Resources Regulator, then a written compensation agreement (which includes land access consent) is required.

-Land Access Agreement Tool
+Land Access Agreement Guide

-The department has developed a land access tool to help you understand the exploration process and reach an agreement with an explorer.
+Resources Victoria has developed a land access guide to help landholders understand the exploration process and reach an agreement with an explorer.

-During this process, landowners and occupiers have the opportunity to highlight critical farming activities such as cropping, livestock movements, calving or lambing, establish access points, biosecurity protocols, fire plans and to work through any other potential impacts on the farm business.
+Through the guide, landowners and occupiers have the opportunity to establish an agreed approach regarding critical farming activities such as cropping, livestock movements, calving or lambing, establish access points, biosecurity protocols, fire plans and to work through any other potential impacts on the farm business.

 Our Commercial Consent Agreement for Access to Private Land in Victoria is a simple, voluntary agreement, which may include compensation, and can be tailored to your needs.

-It can be accessed here: https://earthresources.vic.gov.au/ landaccess
+It can be found at resources. vic.gov.au/data/assets/pdf_file/0006/469752/Guide-to-Commercial-Consent-Agreement-for-Access-to-Private-Land-in-Victoria-Updated-2021-09-21.pdf.